 1.2 Task Flows

-Figure1: One task flow I did while doing cognitive walkthrough.
+Figure 1: One task flow I did while doing cognitive walkthrough.

 1.3 Task table and rating system

-After I’ve done all the preparations for the test, there is still one important thing left: email my participants ahead with the time schedule, briefing of testing agenda, IT requirements and materials(sample data file) needed.
+After I’ve done all the preparations for the test, there is still one important thing left: email my participants ahead with the time schedule, brief of testing agenda, IT requirements and materials(sample data file) needed.
 I also make it clear in my email that it’s our product to be tested, not the participants.

 2. Conducting the Test

 The test we did were moderated tests, which meant I would join the online meeting at the same time with the participant, greeting him/her, watching him/her doing tasks and think aloud, taking notes and offering help.
 Moderated tests can gather more useful information because the facilitator got more contextual information.
 Observing participant’s facial expression and actions helped me understand if he/she is confused.
 At some point I would also prob user further based on participant’s think aloud to understand “Why”.
 These qualitative data provides additional insights along the task completion rate, and is of great help to improve the product.

 For each test, I also invited one team member to join me.
 They can help answer some professional questions, or handle technical issues we might encounter during the test.
 It also helps my team members understand what problems users are facing by watching them interacting with the product.